As autumn comes to an end, the colder days and chilly nights start to set in.

 All the while, the media and pharmaceutical companies begin reminding us that the flu season is upon us once again.

-As a result, many people begin thinking about the flu vaccine, and make a decision if they’ll get vaccinated this year.
+Many people are triggered to begin thinking about the flu vaccine, and perhaps they’ll make a decision to get vaccinated this year, or not.

 If you’re expecting a baby, you’re probably wondering if you should have the flu shot while pregnant.